Jakobus Onnen: World War II and Einsatzgruppe service

 Onnen took part in these atrocities as a low-ranking SS member.
 By July 1941 he had already committed his first murders as part of Einsatzgruppe C's killing operations.
-On 28 July 1941, an SS massacre of Jews took place at the citadel in Berdychiv, and a photograph captured a man aiming a pistol at a Jewish man kneeling before a pit of bodies, an image dubbed The Last Jew in Vinnitsa, under the mistaken belief that it was taken in Vinnitsa.
-During this time, Onnen was an SS-Unterscharführer (equivalent to a sergeant), which would remain the highest rank he attained.
-In 2025, historian Jürgen Matthäus was able to identify Onnen as the gunman with 99% certainty after extensive research and an artificial intelligence image analysis conducted by Bellingcat, with his findings being published in the Journal of Historical Studies.
+During this time, Onnen was an SS-Unterscharführer (equivalent to a sergeant), which would be the highest rank he ever attained, though it was not a high rank.
+On 28 July 1941, an SS massacre of Jews took place at the citadel in Berdichev, and a photograph captured a man aiming a pistol at a Jewish man kneeling before a pit of bodies, an image dubbed The Last Jew in Vinnitsa, under the mistaken belief that it was taken in Vinnitsa.
+In 2025, the historian Jürgen Matthäus identified Onnen as the gunman with 99% certainty after extensive research and an artificial intelligence image analysis conducted by Bellingcat, together with corroborating testimony from Onnen's living relatives.
+His findings were published in the Journal of Historical Studies.
 According to Matthäus, participating in mass shootings did not advance one's career in such units: "The participation in such massacres brought neither career nor rewards, in these killing units it was considered normal".
-Onnen never rose to any significant leadership position in the SS.

 Onnen continued to serve with Nazi security forces through 1942, during which Einsatzgruppe C and affiliated units carried out mass murder across occupied Soviet territories.
-On 12 August 1943, Onnen, at the age of 37, was killed in combat near Zhytomyr in western Ukraine, and was buried at a military cemetery in Kyiv.
-After his death, his sister destroyed all the letters he sent her, which eliminated any possibility of reconstructing the events.
+On 12 August 1943, Onnen, at the age of 37, was killed in combat near Korosten in Zhitomir Oblast, in western Ukraine, and was buried at a military cemetery in Kiev.
+The letters Onnen sent to his sister during the war were destroyed by her.
 Because of this, and due to the fact that he died in the field, Onnen was considered a "fallen" soldier, escaping any post-war trial or accountability for his role in the Holocaust.
 In his hometown region of Weener, his name was inscribed on a local war memorial honoring those victimized by war.
-After Matthäus published his research the council began considerations to remove his name from the memorial.
+After Matthäus published his research the council began considerations to remove his name from the memorial, with the conclusion being that his name would be covered by a plaque with a QR code, through which visitors could find out about him.